HDFGroup/hdf5/README.md

 *Please refer to the release_docs/INSTALL file for installation instructions.*

-This repository contains a high-performance library's source code and a file format specification that implement the HDF5® data model.
-The model has been adopted across many industries and this implementation has become a de facto data management standard in science, engineering, and research communities worldwide.
+This repository contains a high-performance library's source code and a file format specification that implements the HDF5® data model.
+The model has been adopted across many industries, and this implementation has become a de facto data management standard in science, engineering, and research communities worldwide.

 The HDF Group is the developer, maintainer, and steward of HDF5 software.
 Find more